JaimyT-128/JaimyT-128/README.md

 🌐 I'm using GitHub primarily as a portfolio

-🐒 Fun fact: Monkeys are badass
+🐒 Fun fact: Monkeys are my favorite animals